PawelGrzegorzTomczyk/Sound2Notation/README.md

 Open the project in Android Studio and build as usual.

 ## ✔️ The repository includes:
--Kotlin source files & Composables
+- Kotlin source files & Composables
--build.gradle, settings.gradle, etc.
+- build.gradle, settings.gradle, etc.
--No build/, test/, or androidTest/ directories
+- No build/, test/, or androidTest/ directories
--Clean structure, focused on what's essential for development
+- Clean structure, focused on what's essential for development